frivoal/ruby_placement/ruby.md

     for the ruby relative to the base string that does not change depending on context.
-5. Generally speaking, the processing method is based on JIS X 4051 (the Japanese method for text layout).
+5. Generally speaking, the processing method is based on JIS X 4051 (Formatting rules for Japanese documents).
     However, in some cases, optional steps are used.
 6. The ruby font size is set to half of the base character's size as a default.
-    However, the method supports using different sizes than &#xbd;.
+    However, the method supports using different sizes than 1/2.
 7. While there are cases of ruby on both sides of the base string exist, the method defined here only handles ruby on one side.
     Handling both sides is left as a future exercise.